Skip to content

 I want to configure multiple users to use the same AWS Client VPN endpoint.
-I need to be able to identify which user is currently connected to the endpoint so that I can make any necessary access changes to the correct user.
-How can I do this?
+I need to identify the user that's connected to the endpoint so that I can make access changes to the correct user.

 Resolution